fichel/sdr-agent/README.md

 # 🤖 SDR Agent: Your AI-Powered Sales Email Dream Team

 Welcome to the future of cold outreach!
-This isn't just another email automation tool – it's a sophisticated AI agent system that's about to revolutionize how you generate sales emails.
+This isn't just another email automation tool – it's a sophisticated AI agent system with a modern web interface that revolutionizes how you generate personalized sales emails.
 Think of it as having a whole sales team working 24/7, except they never need coffee breaks and they're powered by cutting-edge AI.

 ## 🎯 What Does This Thing Actually Do?